 I spoke with her for a few minutes as we left the show.
 Her presence there was significant for two reasons.
-First, she mentioned that she had done 5 plays in this same theater, indeed, I pointed out her picture is on the wall with Peter O’Toole in Hamlet in 1963.
+First, she mentioned that she had done five plays in this same theater; indeed, I pointed out her picture is on the wall with Peter O’Toole in Hamlet in 1963.

 I told her that her daughter had made the part her own, and so she had.
 The play is a bit different than the movie, where Tracy Lord’s brother Sandy is absorbed into the role of C.K.
-Dexter Haven, making Cary Grant’s role much larger in the movie.
-In the play, the lines and the plot elements go to her brother, consequently, C.K.
-Dexter Haven has a rather smaller role.
-Ms. Elhe is the dominant role and she embodies the character so that you forget that she’s not the person you usually associate with the role.
+Dexter Haven, making Cary Grant’s role much larger in the film.
+In the play, the lines and the plot elements go to her brother; consequently, C.K.
+Dexter Haven has a somewhat more minor role.
+Ms. Elhe is the dominant role, and she embodies the character so that you forget that she’s not the person you usually associate with the role.
 Her vocal range and presence on stage gave her a gravitas that grows on you.
 Her “American” accent was almost flawless, as were most of the British Actors.
 Her younger sister Dinah was played with whiny adenoidal delight by Talulah Riley in her stage debut.
 Nicholas Le Prevost’s Uncle Willy was a particular delight with a somewhat expanded role.
-Julia McKenzie’s Margaret Lord was a special breath of off-handed humor.
+Julia McKenzie’s Margaret Lord was a unique breath of off-handed humor.

-As I left the play, Ms. Harris and I spoke for only three or four minutes, but at 78 she is gracious and poised.
-I told her it was a treat to meet her and she thanked me as we parted and walked off into the night.
+As I left the play, Ms. Harris and I spoke for only three or four minutes, but at 78, she was gracious and poised.
+I told her it was a treat to meet her, and she thanked me as we parted and walked off into the night.

 Bill Petro, your friendly neighborhood theatre buff